Kyle Weatherman

 Kyle Jay Weatherman (born August 28, 1997) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 02 Chevrolet Camaro for Our Motorsports.
-He has previously competed in the NASCAR Cup Series, NASCAR Camping World Truck Series and ARCA Racing Series in the past.
+He last competed part-time in the NASCAR Xfinity Series, driving the Nos.
+91 and 36 Chevrolet Camaro SSs for DGM Racing.
+He has also previously competed in the NASCAR Cup Series, NASCAR Craftsman Truck Series and ARCA Menards Series.

 Racing career

 Early years

 Weatherman was born in Wentzville, Missouri, where he was first introduced to racing by his father and a family friend at the age of eight years old, with Kyle and brother Clayton both racing go-karts.
 Later on, Weatherman moved up to bandolero racing.
 He spent four years racing Bandoleros, culminating in a national championship.

-At age 12, Weatherman moved to the Legends Series, in which he raced until age 15.
+At the age of twelve, Weatherman moved to the Legends Series, in which he raced until the age of fifteen.
 At the same time, he participated in some IMCA dirt races.
 He won the Legends National Championship at Las Vegas Motor Speedway and became the youngest driver up until that point to claim victory in that race.